DEV-learn-co-students/cssi-prework-command-line-flatiron-labs/README.md

 You can also change directory back to your home directory from anywhere via `cd ~`.
 Remember that `~` is a shortcut that means home so if you type `cd ~` you are telling your terminal to change the working directory to your home directory.

-## `mkdir`
+## `mkdir` - Make a New Directory

 To create a new directory (or folder) you'll want to use the `mkdir` command.
 Type `mkdir directory_name` replacing the directory_name with the name you'd like to call your directory.

+### Do this Now:
-**Do This Now:** We're going to make a new directory called 'development' in our root folder that will hold on to all of our labs.
+We're going to make a new directory called 'development' in our root folder that will hold on to all of our labs.
 Whenever you clone a repo from github, do it here so we can keep organized.
 Type `cd ~` to navigate to the root folder, and then `mkdir development` to create the directory.
 Type `ls` to confirm that it's there!

+## `touch` - Make a New File

+To create a new file you'll want to use the `touch` command.
+Type `touch file_name` replacing the file_name with the name you'd like to call your directory.
+For example, if I wanted to create a new index.html file, I'd type `touch index.html`

 ## `open ` - Opening Folders and Files